gscplanning/print-map-maker/README.md

 Print map maker
 ===============

-A tool to generate print maps from Mapbox tiles
+A fork of the LA Times' DataDesk Print Map Maker.
+This was originally meant for printing Mapbox tiles.
+This fork is meant to be a bit more generic and open up printing of  tilesets other than Mapbox ones.

 Simple print locator maps are extremely effective storytelling tools, but they can take a long time to produce.
 Why?
 Well, to start with, you have to find a reference that is licensed to use, digitize it and redraw the information, which can be a lot of work for an element that is 2 inches square.

 GIS is a solid step in the right direction.
 And for larger maps, especially those that illustrate complex data, it’s the tool of choice.
 But that’s a specialized skill that doesn’t exist on every staff.

 Print Map Maker allows artists and designers to create quality maps at a resolution high enough to look crisp on newsprint.
-We’ve been experimenting and publishing with this tool for six months and it has served us remarkably well.

 * * *

 ![Print map maker in action.](img/print-map-maker-example.gif)

 ### How it's done

-Print Map Maker pulls in a global map generated from custom vector tiles created in [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) using [OpenStreetMap](http://www.openstreetmap.org/) data and displays them using Mapbox's version of [leaflet.js](http://leafletjs.com/).
+Print Map Maker pulls in a global map served as tiles and displays them using Mapbox's version of [leaflet.js](http://leafletjs.com/).

 [Geocodify](https://github.com/datadesk/jquery-geocodify) is used to autocomplete the address field and Mapbox's geocoder re-centers the map to the location.
 These can be adjusted or eliminated based on your needs.

 An image is generated using the [leaflet-image](https://github.com/mapbox/leaflet-image) plugin and appears at the bottom of your page.
 Download the image and resize it an image editing program.

 ### Getting started